Brodypen/notes/index.md

 ### 86 Neurons

 So much information, GB of information processed daily concuisonusly, do you know what you did a year ago? a month ago? how about in the last hour?

 We process so much information but fail to retain a lot of it.
 This is okay, because most of it is unimportant, but what happens if we miss a key fact thats important to others, a important meeting, or something that can help others?

-I hate stackoverflow, one of the key reason.
-"You see a post from 8 years ago, with no fix, or worst a comment saying "Oh!
-I fixed this"

 ## Why Online?